alexgenc/Vanilla-Js-50/README.md

-Build 50 small projects (< 3 hours) with vanilla Js in 50 days.
+Build 50 small projects with vanilla Js in 50 days.

 1 - Quote Generator using Forismatic API.